 Another great homemade way to do this is to take a little bit of baby oil on a piece of cotton and soak it into the matt.
 I have found that when the baby oil seeps into the matt it just seems to help it “unglue” itself.
 Just remember to take a “kitty wipe” of some kind to try and wash the baby oil off the area, then give the fur a good brushing or you are going to have grease spots in the house or find your cat with dirt attaching to him!

 Special Combs – You can get combs that have a blade built in that are good at slicing through matted hair on cats, these also thin the fur a bit too.
+You will need to check your local pet supply store to find these, they also sell them for dogs.

 Brushing and Cutting – If your cat is covered in little matts all over, such as what you might get from picking out burrs or debris, then giving him a really good brushing should clear up a lot of the problems.
 Even little crusty matts will respond to a good brushing.
 You could dab a bit of baby oil on the bigger matts and then brush it through.